 And while most regular cookies are easy to clear, the browser deploys a variety of other methods to record and pass along the information on which type of device you are using, your settings, audio and video configurations, installed plug-ins and lots of other data that could be used by the criminals to build a profile of an online investigator.

 Combined with observing individual investigator’s behaviors and patterns, sophisticated adversaries can use this data to hack into law enforcement websites, expose investigators’ personal details, launch cyberattacks and more.

-The most common solution that many agencies resort to is building a separate network, consisting of several “dirty” computers that are not linked to the agency’s main network.
-The main downside of this approach is the extra expense of setting up and maintaining a dedicated network, and having to use IT resources to wipe and rebuild machines every time they are infected with malware./p>
+The most common solution many agencies resort to is building a separate network, consisting of several “dirty” computers that are not linked to the agency’s main network.
+The main downside of this approach is the extra expense of setting up and maintaining a dedicated network, and having to use IT resources to wipe and rebuild machines every time they are infected with malware.

 With computers outside of IT control but connecting back to the network, it becomes more difficult to collaborate and share information between agents.

 And the fact that the device is “dirty” won’t really stop an adversary from collecting information about its digital fingerprint, so the risk is still there.

 Another popular way to keep online investigations separate from everyday online activities is by using a VPN connection and/or private browsing mode.